the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Field Turrets are nerfed, reducing the increase in City Strength from 25 to 10.
 - New UBs:
   - Nutri-Paste Dispenser (replaces Food Store, adds +1 Food while possessing at least 1 copy of chemicals)
-  - Hexlock Chemical Company (replaces Food Processing Plant, adds +2 Production/Water to all Refinery improvements and +2 Production to worked Salt tiles instead of boosting Food yields, and grants the unique Self-Repair promotion to Purge Robots instead of granting Resupply to Personnel units)
+  - Hexlock Chemical Company (replaces Food Processing Plant, adds +2 Production/Water to all Refinery improvements and +2 Production to worked Salt tiles instead of boosting Food yields, and grants the unique Self-Repair promotion to Purge Robots)
   - Chemfuel Generator (standalone, requires a worked Refinery of any type and an Experimental Lab, boosts city Production by 5% and provides 2 units of Power, will be destroyed if the city is captured)

 #### The Mariners